unitsix/react-boilerplate/README.md

 make bitPublish
 ```

-This will also run on the deploy pipeline in travis-ci if merged to master

 #### import
 Because Bit isolates components and decouples them from the repository, you can develop Bit components from any repository in your codebase.
 https://docs.bit.dev/docs/sourcing-components